Searching for

 Carlos Bedoya, Juror

-Cuéllar and Yi’s research seeks to design more just and desirable housing models by engaging the scale of the block.
+Can we reimagine the urban block as a new kind of collective architecture?
+“Block by Block” seeks to design more just and desirable housing models by engaging the scale of the block.
 Vast swaths of North American cities are blocks of single-family zoned lots.
 Making up 90 percent of all buildings in the US, single-family homes are critical sites to address climate change, housing justice, and evolving demographics, yet few of these spaces are designed by architects and planners.
 Rather, they are defined by zoning, which has historically created barriers to attainable, quality housing for all.
-Municipalities across North America are implementing zoning reform and rewriting the housing system.
+Municipalities across North America are implementing zoning reform, rewriting the housing system.
 To date, however, these changes are largely considered on a lot-by-lot basis.
-A greater potential is to cultivate collectives at the scale of the block to fulfill common goals and generate new, dense, welcoming, and lively housing options.

 A series of strategies aimed at overcoming the minimum lot size zoning ordinance and designing across lot lines. © Gabriel Cuéllar.